addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Explanation of results
 ----------------------
-The Security Group that is applied to the Application Load-balancer allows HTTP (tcp port 80) from anywhere (0.0.0.0/0) and the Network Load-balancer does use Security Groups, so no issue there.
+The Security Group that is applied to the Application Load-balancer allows HTTP (TCP port 80) from anywhere (0.0.0.0/0) and the Network Load-balancer does use Security Groups, so no issue there.

 .. code-block::